orchestral/toolkit-docs/testbench-dusk.md

 ### PHPUnit Configuration

-Browser tests can take a while to run, so you could also separate your testsuite in your `phpunit.xml` file by providing different testsuites, allowing you to run your Browser tests on demand.
+Browser tests can take a while to run, so you could also separate your test suite in your `phpunit.xml` file by providing different test suites, allowing you to run your Browser tests on demand.

 ```xml{2-4}
 <testsuites>